xXleowXx/gitlab-charts/doc/architecture/backup-restore.md

 The Toolbox runs a container from the [Toolbox image](https://gitlab.com/gitlab-org/build/CNG/tree/master/gitlab-toolbox).

-The image contains some custom scripts that are to be called as commands by the user, these scripts can be found [here](https://gitlab.com/gitlab-org/build/CNG/-/tree/master/gitlab-toolbox/scripts/bin).
-These scripts are for running Rake tasks, backup, restore, and some helper scripts for interacting with object storage.
+The image contains some [custom scripts](https://gitlab.com/gitlab-org/build/CNG/-/tree/master/gitlab-toolbox/scripts/bin) that are to be called as commands by the user.
+Those scripts are for running Rake tasks, backup, restore, and some helper scripts for interacting with object storage.

 ## Backup utility